ksaua/remock/README.md

         }
     }

-`@ReplaceWithImpl` can also be annotated directly on the test-class.
+`@ReplaceWithImpl` can also be annotated directly on the test-class where it is repeatable.

 ## Rejecting a dependency: